Visitor Visa UK - Apply with Support from Specialist Lawyers

 - Frequently Asked Questions

-There are different types of visitor visas.
+There are different types of UK visitor visas.
 Each visa has different purposes and permitted activities in the United Kingdom.

 Holders of most visit visas are only allowed to stay in the UK for up to six months, even if their visa is valid for 2, 5, or 10 years.
 Foreign nationals receiving medical treatment may be allowed to stay for longer.